British 18-inch torpedo: Project Bootleg

 Project for an aerial rocket-propelled ASuW non-homing torpedo, initiated in 1950.
 Developed by Vickers-Armstrong.
 Trials of prototype units began in 1952.
-The development of "Bootleg" was motivated by the introduction of Sverdlov class cruisers, which featured new sophisticated anti-air artillery (for more information, see Sverdlov crisis).
-The weapon would approach the vicinity of the target while airborne, then impact the water and proceed towards the target as a high-speed torpedo, with a projected underwater speed of 65 knots.
-Upon integration with the "Camrose" project, functional prototypes were tested, called DTVs (Dynamic Test Vehicles) and ERVs (Experimental Rocket Vehicles).
+The development of "Bootleg" was motivated by the introduction of Sverdlov class cruisers, which featured new sophisticated anti-air artillery.
+The weapon would approach the vicinity of the target while airborne, then enter the water and proceed towards the target as a high-speed torpedo, with a projected underwater speed of 65 knots.
+Upon integration with the "Camrose" project, functional prototypes - Dynamic Test Vehicles (DTV) and Experimental Rocket Vehicles (ERV) - were tested.
 The initial concept used an 18-inch body, but the actual prototype weapon would increase the body diameter to 20 inches.
 Both "Bootleg" and "Camrose" had a similar appearance of a conventional torpedo with a ducted nozzle which did not have propellers, instead having a solid rocket motor with a high aspect ratio.
-The method of employment for the "Bootleg" would have involved a high-speed strike aircraft such as the Westland Wyvern or Blackburn Buccaneer tossing the weapon at an enemy warship from approximately 5000 yd or more, with the torpedo's motor igniting immediately, in flight.
+The method of employment for the "Bootleg" would have involved a high-speed strike aircraft such as the Westland Wyvern or Blackburn Buccaneer tossing the weapon at an enemy warship from approximately 5000 yd or more, with the torpedo's motor igniting immediately in flight.
 After traversing most of the distance while airborne, the torpedo would dive at high speed and reach the target underwater.

 A test of the "Bootleg" ERV in 1954 demonstrated another potential of the weapon.
 The ERV was launched underwater, from a depth of 15 feet, at the Arrochar torpedo range in Loch Long, Scotland.
 It accelerated to 60 knots within two seconds, dived to a depth of 50 feet, then shot to the surface, emerging approximately 150 yards from the firing point after six seconds.
-Climbing at an angle of some 30 degrees to the horizontal, the ERV attained a maximal altitude of 200 feet, and after 14 seconds of flight, dived again some 900 yards from the point at which it emerged from the surface.
+Climbing at an angle of some 30 degrees to the horizontal, the ERV attained a maximum altitude of 200 feet, and - after 14 seconds of flight - dived again 900 yards from the point at which it first emerged from the surface.
 This demonstrated a potential use as a high-speed submarine-launched ASuW torpedo with an airborne component, compatible with 21-inch launch tubes, capable of far higher speeds than any existing conventional torpedo; the airborne segment had an effective speed of over 114 knots.

 The "Bootleg" project was defunded and cancelled alongside "Camrose" in 1955.
 The Red Angel anti-ship rocket was favoured instead, due to its lower cost and greater simplicity.
 The basic fire control problem for "Bootleg" was deemed more complex.